 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The subjects have been altered internally to form the present layout and accommodation and the garage has been constructed in recent years.
-All required Local Authority permissions are assumed to be available.
+The subjects have been altered in the past with the conservatory extension understood to have been carried out in 1998.
+Local Authority permissions are advised to be available and should be obtained.